devzero-inc/dakr-operator-installers/README.md

 # DAKR Operator setup

-This guide outlines the steps to configure the necessary cloud provider IAM permissions for the DAKR operator to run on AWS EKS or GCP GKE and install the dakr operator.
+This guide outlines the steps to configure the necessary cloud provider IAM permissions for the DAKR operator to run on AWS EKS or GCP GKE or Azure AKS and install the dakr operator.

 ## Prerequisites